Kees-van-der-Oord/NiVerDig/README.md

 The NiVerDig win32 application can be compiled with the [Microsoft Visual Studio C++ Community Edition 2022](https://visualstudio.microsoft.com/vs/community/) compiler.
 It requires the [wxWidgets](https://www.wxwidgets.org/) library.
 Set the WXWIDGETS environment variable to the location where the package is installed.

 The NiVerDig msi package can be build using the [WIX Toolset](https://wixtoolset.org/).
-Set the WIX environment variable to the location of the toolset and run the 'make.bat' file to create hte package.
+Set the WIX environment variable to the location of the toolset and run the 'make.bat' file to create the package.

 # Colofon
 Author: Kees van der Oord <Kees.van.der.Oord@inter.nl.net>
 Date: Jan 15, 2023
-Version: 33
+Version: 34